 Overview of a general flat-fielding problem and description of its solution by Munipack.

 Munipack implements its own flat-field algorithm on base of the standard photometry calibration rather than commonly used methods (they uses of median of scaled flat-fields).
-The presented approach enables to reach the maximal possible precision which is limited by only statistical noise of light.
-The approach is unique and has been not found in any available literature.
+The presented approach enables to reach the maximal possible accuracy which is limited by only statistical noise of the light.
+The approach has been not found in any available literature.

-Although a correct flat-field is the crucial tool for reaching suitable photometry precision of observations, the care of acquiring and processing of flat-fields is not appropriate.
+Although a correct flat-field is the crucial tool for reaching of suitable photometry accuracy, the care of acquiring and processing of flat-fields is not commonly appropriate.
 This is especially true for any flat-field post-processing.

-A capacity of common semi-conductor detectors is limited on values, say, 100k counts per pixels.
-A good flat-field has its mean level about 50k counts which gives its relative precision on value √50k / 50k ≈ 0.004 per pixel, if Poisson distribution can by considered.
-So for a star which occupy about ten pixels (3×3), one will have a relative precision over 0.01 magnitude due to the flat-field.
-A small error in flat-field determination leads to measurable deviations of results.
+A capacity of common semi-conductor detectors is limited on values, say, 200k counts per pixels.
+A good flat-field has its mean level about half of full range, eg. 100k counts which gives its relative accuracy on value √100k / 100k ≈ 0.003 per pixel, if Poisson distribution can by considered.
+So for a star which occupy about ten pixels (3×3), one will have a relative deviation over 0.01 magnitude due to the flat-field.
+A small error in flat-field determination can lead to measurable deviations of results.

 Mean levels of flat-fields, captured using of an unstable light source (during twilight), are unequal.
 As a consequence, a direct average of that flat-fields is impossible.

-A common solution of the trouble is normalisation of flat-fields on an unique intensity level preparatory to an averaging.
-The problem of the approach is determination of a mean level of every frame.
-Its values has no Normal distribution which is leading to a poor definition of the average level.
+A common solution of the trouble is an initial normalisation of flat-fields on an equal intensity level.
+The approach key difficulty is the determination of a mean level of every frame.
+Single frame values has no Normal distribution which is leading to a staticticaly poor definition of the average level.

 The crucial point of Munipack approach is decomposition of flat-field frames on single, independent pixels.
-These pixels, with the same position but collected over all frames, can be considered as sources of light like stars and similar procedure as the star calibration can be used.
-Reference sources are initially unknown, but can be estimated by iterations.
+These pixels, having the same position and collected over all frames, can be considered as sources of the light like stars; a star calibration procedure can be subsequenty used.
+Reference sources are initially unknown, fortunately, they can be estimated by iterations.

-Munipack is using two-phase algorithm which determine a rough flat-field during the first phase (equivalent to common practice).
-The second phase determines the mean level against to the rough flat followed by averaging.
-The approach makes the second phase to be work with Normally distributed data giving precise and reliable results.
+Munipack implements two-phase algorithm which determine a rough flat-field during the first phase (equivalent to common practice).
+In the second phase, it determines the mean level of individual frames by scaling on to the rough initial flat approximation.
+The second phase of the approach works with Normally distributed data giving accurate, reliable and statistically correct results.

-The developed algorithm solves a non-linear implicit equation for both levels and all pixels of the resultan flat-field.
-The approach is a variant of photon calibration where the reference photon sources are iterative established during the computation.
+The developed algorithm solves a non-linear implicit equation for all pixels of the final flat-field.
+The approach is a variant of photon calibration, the reference photon sources are iteratively established during the computation.

 There is a list of rules, summarising of my long time experiences with flat-fielding, which I recommends for flat-fielding: